 Dysgeusia, a change to taste perception, is a very common symptom for many women during the first trimester of pregnancy.
 It arises due to hormonal changes and usually resolves within a few days.

 Some pregnant women may report a taste similar to having a coin in their mouth or drinking water from a metal cup, for example.
+Learn more about other pregnancy symptoms that can emerge early on.

 4. Vitamin supplements